1986 FIFA World Cup: Qualification

 Three teams qualified for the World Cup for the first time: Canada, Denmark and Iraq.
 Canada clinched its spot after winning the final match against Honduras 2–1 in St. John's, Newfoundland.
 Iraq played all their home matches on neutral ground because of the Iran–Iraq War.
-South Korea qualified for the first time since 1954, Paraguay for the first time since 1958, Portugal for the first time since 1966 and Bulgaria and Uruguay for the first time since 1974.
+South Korea qualified for the first time since 1954, Paraguay for the first time since 1958, Portugal for the first time since 1966, Morocco for the first time since 1970 and Bulgaria and Uruguay for the first time since 1974.
 As of 2022, this was the last time that Hungary and Northern Ireland qualified for the finals, and the only time that Iraq have qualified.
+The Netherlands once again failed to qualify, even though they would go on to win the European Championship only two years later.

 List of qualified teams

 The following 24 teams qualified for the final tournament.